husni13/HotelBooking_repo/ReadMe.txt

-Please open the demo folder to see the video which briefly shows how the app works.
+Please open the demo folder to see the videos which briefly shows how the app works.

 I would also like to add that this is a very simple version of this app and if the app were to be developed completely it would require a lot of updates.
 This is all to show